|31st December |

 Tony Lloyd: I thank my hon. and learned Friend for that answer, which I find reassuring.
 In areas such as my constituency, where there are two locations where street prostitution is known, people find kerb crawlers to be the nuisance.
 Many

-carried out in conjunction with diverting prostitutes through appropriate local projects.
-I am impressed by the strategy employed in my area of Cleveland, where referral workers are available in custody suites and work closely with police and
+crawlers must be carried out in conjunction with diverting prostitutes through appropriate local projects.
+I am impressed by the strategy employed in my area of Cleveland, where referral workers are available in custody suites and work closely with

 A group of nutter MPs has tabled an amendment designed to ensure that homophobic Christians can continue to express their views on gay people.

 Devout Roman Catholics Ann Widdecombe and Jim Dobbin are among the MPs attempting to amend the

 government's proposal to make incitement to hatred on the grounds of sexual orientation a criminal offence.